feelsong/learn-scrypt-courses/en/course-01/lesson-01/chapter-12/README.md

 You can maintain state in a contract with these simple steps.

 ## Step 1
-Declare any property that is part of the state with a [decorator `@state`](https://scryptdoc.readthedocs.io/en/latest/state.html){:target="_blank"}.
+Declare any property that is part of the state with a [decorator `@state`](https://scryptdoc.readthedocs.io/en/latest/state.html target="_blank").
 You can use the *stateful* property as a normal property: read and update it.

 ```
 contract TicTacToe {